You are going to read everything you want to know about our Open Water Diver course here, but first, there are two things you may want to check:

 If you have a specific question and looking for a fast answer, you'll probably find your answer in our Frequently Asked Questions section.

 Now let's talk about the beginner level course.
-First, you are in the correct place to start your diving life with a solid training.
-You need to learn all the rules and practice all skills to make you diving experiences fun and safe.
+First, you are in the correct place to start your diving life with solid training.
+You need to learn all the rules and practice all skills to make your diving experiences fun and safe.

-Age: There is a minimum age limit of 14 to enroll to the course.
+Age: There is a minimum age limit of 14 to enroll in the course.
 This limit has been set by Turkish Underwater Sports Federation and applied to every scuba diving student without any nationality exceptions.
-The original age limit for PADI Open Water Diver course is 10, however the local rule is binding all dive centers.
-Therefore if you are 14 years old, or older you can enroll to our course.
+The original age limit for PADI Open Water Diver course is 10, however, the local rule is binding all dive centers.
+Therefore if you are 14 years old, or older you can enroll in our course.